Croatia–Serbia football rivalry: Origins

-Euro 2000 qualifying
+UEFA Euro 2000 qualifying

-The first official international encounter after 54 years between Croatia and Serbia (the latter playing as FR Yugoslavia), occurred on 18 August 1999 at the Red Star Stadium in Belgrade, as part of UEFA Euro 2000 qualifying.
+Croatia played against FR Yugoslavia (later renamed as Serbia and Montenegro) on 18 August 1999 at the Red Star Stadium in Belgrade, as part of UEFA Euro 2000 qualifying.
 The match ended as a goalless draw.
-The match remained memorable for power outage at the stadium that allegedly intimidated the Croatian players.
+The match remained memorable for a power outage at the stadium that allegedly intimidated the Croatian players.
 The return game at Stadion Maksimir in Zagreb was played on 9 October 1999 and it was a decisive match for Croatia, as they needed a victory to qualify for the tournament.
 Ten minutes into the game, Aljoša Asanović passed the ball to Davor Šuker who took a shot, but Ivica Kralj rebounded it.
 Even though the ball was over the goal line, Spanish referee José María García-Aranda ruled the goal out.
 In 20th minute, Alen Bokšić opened the scoreline.
-However, Yugoslavia came from behind with goals by Predrag Mijatović and Dejan Stanković in 26th and 31st respective minute.
-In a duel between Zoran Mirković and Robert Jarni, the former grabbed the latter by the genitalia and received a straight red card.
-The incident motivated Croatia even more resulting in Mario Stanić's equalizer in 47th minute.
-The third goal that would've taken Croatia to the tournament never came, as Josip Šimić who was substituted for Bokšić wasted the best chance the team had.
-The elimination saw Croatia enter a phrase of crisis that lasted for eight years.
+Yugoslavia came from behind with goals by Predrag Mijatović and Dejan Stanković in 26th and 31st respective minute.
+In a contest between Zoran Mirković and Robert Jarni, the former grabbed the latter and received a red card.
+The incident motivated Croatia even more resulting in Mario Stanić's equalizer in 47th minute, drawing the match.

-2014 World Cup qualification
+2014 FIFA World Cup qualification

-Croatia and now independent Serbia met again 14 years later in the 2014 FIFA World Cup qualification.
+Croatia and now-independent Serbia met for the first time after nearly 70 years since their first encounter in the 2014 FIFA World Cup qualification.
 The first match was played on 22 March 2013 at Stadion Maksimir and ended up as a 2–0 victory for Croatia following goals by Mario Mandžukić and Ivica Olić.
 The return game was played on 6 September 2013 at the Red Star Stadium and ended up as a 1–1 draw.
 Croatia took the lead after Mandžukić scored in 53rd minute but Serbia equalized in 66th minute through Aleksandar Mitrović.
-In 80th minute, Josip Šimunić brutally tackled Miralem Sulejmani as the latter was running all by himself towards the Croatia's goal.
-As a result, he received a straight red card.
+In 80th minute, Josip Šimunić tackled Miralem Sulejmani as the latter was running towards Croatia's goal.
+As a result, he received a red card.
 Croatia finished the qualification as the group runners-up and went on to beat Iceland 2–0 on aggregate in the play-offs.
-Serbia ended up third in the group with three points less than Croatia and subsequently not qualifying for the tournament.
+Serbia ended up third in the group with three points less than Croatia and subsequently did not qualify for the tournament.